isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For example, many examples are language-technical and use names like `f`, `base`, and `x`.
 * We try to ensure that "good" examples follow the Core Guidelines.
 * Comments are often illustrating rules where they would be unnecessary and/or distracting in "real code."
 * We assume knowledge of the standard library.
-For example, we use plain `vector` rather tjan `srd::vector`.
+For example, we use plain `vector` rather than `std::vector`.

 This is not a language manual.
 It is meant to be helpful, rather than complete, fully accurate on technical details, or a guide to existing code.